wwoods/wwoods.github.io/_posts/2016-06-09-easy-sphinx-documentation-without-the-boilerplate.md

 eye_catch: /assets/img/2016/2016-06-09-sphinx-tease.png
 ---

 [Sphinx](http://sphinx-doc.org) is a great documentation tool for Python projects.
 The style is exceedingly legible and works well with the inline documentation style that Python exhibits.
 It even works great for [putting together slides using reveal.js](https://github.com/tell-k/sphinxjp.themes.revealjs).
 Getting Sphinx set up for a Python module with multiple submodules, however, can be a nuisance.
 Most of the solutions that can be found on the internet involve creating companion `.rst` files for the project, which violates the convenience of Python's inline documentation framework.
-This post demonstrates how to get around that for the most part, minimizing the need amount of Sphinx markup and still producing great documentation.
+This post demonstrates how to get around that for the most part, minimizing the needed amount of Sphinx markup and still producing great documentation.

 <!--more-->